-Engel expressed that the new way of thinking required employees to be cross-trained, in order to develop a workforce capable of operating within a process rather than a having a singular job function.
-He wrote, "Like most other industries, environmental training was radically affected by the introduction of personal computers and the Internet in the 1990s.
+Engel wrote that the new way of thinking requires employees to be cross-trained to develop a workforce capable of operating within a process rather than a specific job function.
+"Like most other industries, environmental training was radically affected by the introduction of personal computers and the Internet in the 1990's.
 The days of buying expensive books, photocopying, and cutting and pasting training visuals to deliver via projectors have gone the way of the dinosaurs."
+For further discussion of Engel's article, refer to the www.enviro-net.com article entitled: EnvironmentalTrainingEvolves to Meet Demand, Adjusts to Advancing Technology.